hyperledger-labs/zeto/zkp/circuits/README.md

-# Confidential UTXO circom based circuits
+# Circom based circuits library for Zeto

 The following circuits are included: